Charles Frank Singleton

 Training to Teach

 Charles, aged 18, had completed his education and was ready to begin his course at Winchester in 1914.
-After the outbreak of the war Winchester Training College was requisitioned for the duration of the war.
-The students were dispersed to other teacher training colleges around the country where unfortunately we have no record of their activities.
+Charles went to Winchester Training College in 1914.
+Unfortunately Charles does not feature in the copies of The Wintonian magazine, which suggests that he was not a talented sportsman or musician.
+However, there are fewer magazines covering the period that Charles was at College.
+After the outbreak of the war Winchester Training College was requisitioned for the duration of the war; the students were dispersed to other teacher training colleges around the country where unfortunately we have no record of their activities.

 The next mention of him is from the Army’s Medal Index Card where he is recorded as entering the Asiatic Theatre of War on 18th October, 1915.

 Charles landed at Basra, with A Company of the 1/4th Hampshires, as part of the 30th Infantry Brigade, under Major-General Melliss.
-There were others in that company who had trained to be schoolmasters at Winchester over the past decade.
-I’m sure that there would have been a level of camaraderie between them even if they had not been at College at the same time.
+There were others in that company who had trained to be schoolmasters at Winchester over the past decade and it is likely that there would have been a level of camaraderie between them even if they had not been at College at the same time.
 The initial objective for the force in Mesopotamia was to hold the port of Basra in order to secure the oil supplies necessary for the Navy.
 From there they moved further inland, ostensibly to further protect Basra, but also because they believed they were capable of advancing all the way to Baghdad.

 Advances were made and the Turks were defeated at Qurna and Shaiba, then onto Ahwaz and Amara and then to Nasiriya.
 The first of the Winchester Training College men in the 1/4th Hants, Godfrey Wootton, lost his life at Nasiriya.
 From Nasiriya they moved to Kut-al-Amara and despite doubts expressed by Major-General Townshend, it was decided to continue the advance to Ctesiphon.
 Throughout the advance the strategic planning and logistical support was woefully inadequate, and the strength and ability of the Turkish Army had also been consistently under-estimated.
 At Ctesiphon the battle did not go to plan for either side.
 The Turks suffered heavy losses and the Allied Force failed to gain ground.
 Townshend’s troops retreated to Kut, pursued by the Turks.
 Once back at Kut, where supplies had been stockpiled for the proposed advance on Baghdad, Major-General Townshend decided to make a stand, believing that they would receive support within two weeks.